 P - Stakeholder Engagement

 P1 Strategy for Stakeholder Engagement

 Please provide details on how public and stakeholder participation will be facilitated for the

 project.

+project.

 P2 Events

 If applicable, detail any upcoming planned events.

-in applicable, detail any apcoming planned events.

 Q - Attachments

 Q1 Mandatory Attachments

 Please ensure the following attachments have been included as part of your project proposal

 for this phase.

-·

 ☐ Final Detailed Business Case

 ☐ Risk Register

 ☐ Detailed Costings